shabin5785/Golang_notes/GO_Notes_1.md

 - better start all testing functions names with "Test"

 - using descriptive names as test fn names can be pretty useful for debugging

+- while creating struct objects, we can pass just the values and relay upon go to figure out the fields based on the order.
+THis is quite confusing and so better use the key value notation of creating structs